Markets, Incentives, and Human Nature

 Markets as Information Machines

 The fundamental achievement of a market is not the allocation of goods — it is the processing of information.
 Friedrich August von Hayek recognized this in his 1945 essay "The Use of Knowledge in Society."
 No central planner, Hayek argued, can aggregate the decentralized knowledge of all market participants.
-Prices take on this task.
+Prices perform this task.

 The Anatomy of an Incentive